conda/conda-build/docs/source/resources/define-metadata.rst

 Packages required to run the package.
 These are the dependencies that are installed automatically whenever the package is installed.
-Package names should follow the :ref:`build-version-spec`.
+Package names should follow the `package match specifications <https://conda.io/projects/conda/en/latest/user-guide/concepts.html#package-match-specifications>`_.

 .. code-block:: yaml